 The Board believes that the extensive knowledge of the Company's business by both the independent and the non-independent Directors is beneficial to the other Directors and their participation as Directors contributes to the effectiveness of the Board.
-The Board further believes that the business knowledge and experience, particularly in the context of activities in Southern Africa brought by Messrs.
-Gapare, Curtis, Roets and Holtzhausen and Ms Wildschutt, is most valuable to the other Directors as a whole.
+The Board further believes that the business knowledge and experience, particularly in the context of activities in Southern Africa brought by Mr Gapare, Mr Holtzhausen, Ms Wildschutt and Ms Gadzikwa, is most valuable to the other Directors as a whole.

 The Board considers that its current composition is efficient and appropriate considering the extent of the Company's activities and the location of the properties on which most of its activities are conducted.
-The Board has concluded that six (6) of the ten (10) Directors, Messrs.
-Wilson, Holtzhausen, Kelly, Wylie and Clarke and Ms Wildschutt are independent Directors within the meaning of the NI 58-101 definitions.
+The Board has concluded that six (6) of the eight (8) Directors being proposed for reappointment, being all of them other than Messrs Gapare and Learmonth, are independent Directors within the meaning of the NI 58-101 definitions.